mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/actions/index.md

 	// return void;

 ## Server Side Actions
-Server Side Actions are Actions that run code on a server when engaged.
+Server Side Actions are Actions that run code on a server when engaged with.
 In particular, TipoTapp supports use of [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions.
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 You can write your code there in one of the supported languages (currently Node.js, Java, C# and Python) and it will be available to be called by other applications that you link to it.

 For instructions on how to create a Lambda function, [check the documentation](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).